the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/03_act_03/project_management/_index.md

 - ✔️For each task create a unique issue
     - For each issue, under `Projects` select `Project Tracking`
     - For each issue, under `Milestone` select `1`, `2`, or `3` according to level of difficult (1 being easiest, 3 being most difficult)
+    - For each issue, we recommend adding notes in the "Write" section.

 ### [Project Boards]